EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/evdevkit/overview.md

 Evernode developer kit requires you to install [NodeJs](https://nodejs.org/en/) on your development machine.

 ### Supports cross platform
-This is an npm global package which supports both Linux and Windows
+This is an npm global package that supports both Linux and Windows
 1. Install [prerequisites](#prerequisites).
 2. Run the following command to install `evdevkit` on your machine.
     ```